 - High volume of plant-based options: A restaurant with many naturally plant-based dishes is more likely to do them well.

-Best Types of Restaurants for Cheap Vegan Excellence
+Which Types of Restaurants Deliver Cheap Vegan Excellence?

 - Indian: A thali (set meal) of dal, rice, vegetable curry, and roti for $8-12 is genuinely outstanding value.